BerWang/web/01 Professional Development.md

 Refine the matrix using a 5 point scale.

+## 5 Professional Development Plan

 Working together develop a **Professional Development Plan** for each team member, identifying what they need to learn before the start of the development process in week 4.
 This will be reviewed in future weeks.
+If any member of the team don't complete the tasks in their development plan by week 4 there is a risk the project will fail!
+The plan should include:

+1. What they need to learn.
+2. Why they need to learn it
+3. How they will learn:
+    1. taught by another member of the team.
+    2. learn using specified online resources (list these).
+    3. learn from specific chapters of suitable books.

-## Team Psychology
+## 6 Team Psychology

 You have been introduced to a number of important (and potentially interesting?) areas of psychology that relate to group behaviour.
 As a group study each of these by finding additional information online and discuss how each may impact the cohesion of the team and its effectiveness at completing the product.

-## LinkedIn
+## 7 LinkedIn
 Use this information gained in the previous section to update your LinkedIn Profile.
 Having one of these will improve your chances of getting a good graduate job.

 1. Add a suitable professional profile picture